juju/docs/src/en/models-migrate.md

 how to do this.

-While the migration process itself is robust, thanks to extensive checks before and during the process, we'd still recommend creating a backup of your source controller before performing a migration.
+While the migration process itself is robust, thanks to extensive checks before and during the process, we still recommend creating a backup of your source controller before performing a migration.

 To create a backup that's both stored on the controller and downloaded